Autophoresis of a Janus particle near a planar wall: a lubrication limit: Funding

 \section{Funding}

 H.A.S. acknowledges support from grant no. CBET-2246791 from the US National Science Foundation.
-G.T. thanks the Princeton Center for Complex Materials, a MRSEC (NSF DMR-2011750), for support of this research.
+We thank the Princeton Center for Complex Materials, a MRSEC (NSF DMR-2011750), for support of this research.